What Is Cybersecurity And Why Is It Important?

 Your data can reveal sensitive details about you, your family and colleagues.
 That’s why in the digital world, hackers are always chasing after it.
 Despite their best efforts, knowing what cybersecurity is and why it’s important will help you protect your private information online.

 Pro tip: If you’re an ordinary user and want to keep your data safe, you can download Clario.
 It comes with anti-malware protection, a VPN, breach monitoring, 24/7 cybersecurity expert support, and — most importantly — peace of mind for you.
-Just download Clario now and try its 7-day free trial –– no credit card required.
+Just download Clario now and try using it.

 The definition of cybersecurity